MJKWoolnough/gedcom/README.md

 }
 ```

-HeaderPlace is a GEDCOM structure type
+HeaderPlace is a GEDCOM structure type.

 #### type HeaderSource